-Released on April 2003, and also known as Win2k3, this operating system is a sucessor to it’s predecessor Windows Server 2000 (Win2k).
+Released in April 2003 and also known as Win2k3, this operating system is a successor to its predecessor Windows Server 2000 (Win2k).

 Windows Vista (2006)

-Came more than 5 years after it’s predecessor Windows XP, Vista is the longest timeline break for Microsoft between two operating system.
+Came more than five years after its predecessor Windows XP, Vista is the longest timeline break for Microsoft between two operating systems.
 Read more.

 Windows 7 (2009)

-Codenamed Blackcomb, Windows 7 is one of the most anticipated operating system which should be available somewhere in Oct 2009.
+Codenamed Blackcomb, Windows 7 is one of the most anticipated operating systems, which should be available somewhere in Oct 2009.
 Read more.